stufreen/animol/readme.md

 );
 ```

+## To do
+ * Cancel animations
+ * Animate properties
+ * 3D transforms
+ * More unit tests
+ * Bounce and Overshoot easing functions

 ## Motivation
 Animol is intended to be **very lightweight**, **ease to use** and **relatively performant**.
 It abstracts the repetetive logic for calling `requestAnimationFrame`, easing, and parsing CSS strings.
 It's ideal for small projects where you want to do some simple animations without reinventing the wheel, and you don't want to import a large library.